Multi-Factor Authentication Factors

 If you don’t want your customers to have to download a separate application, Auth0 also provides an SDK that you can use to build a second-factor workflow in your existing mobile device app.

 On the Dashboard > Multifactor Auth page, you can select the factors to use for MFA for your tenant.

 Auth0 supports the following factors for implementing MFA.
 You must enable at least one to use MFA, but you can choose to enable and make available more than one factor if you wish.
 Available factors are dependent on your subscription plan.

-Send users push notifications to a their pre-registered devices - typically a mobile phone or tablet - from which a user can immediately allow or deny account access via the simple press of a button.
+Send users push notifications to their pre-registered devices, typically a mobile phone or tablet, from which a user can immediately allow or deny account access via the simple press of a button.
 Push factor is offered with the Guardian mobile app, available for both iOS and Android.